fadden/6502bench/README.md

 for a binary larger than 64KB, most cross-assemblers will fail to assemble it without additional edits.

+The zero-page argument for the Rockwell BBR/BBS instructions cannot be formatted.

-To learn about other areas for improvement, visit the wiki section for the [current "TO DO" list](https://github.com/fadden/6502bench/wiki/TO-DO-List).
+To learn about other areas for potential future development, visit the wiki section for the
+[current "TO DO" list](https://github.com/fadden/6502bench/wiki/TO-DO-List).

 To learn about the past, check the